Inside: The most adorable little DIY rustic modern napkin rings that will also act as place cards.

 - Ribbon

-- A staple gun or hot glue gun.
+- Staple gun or hot glue gun.

-How to make wood slice chalkboard napkin rings:
+How to make wood slice chalkboard napkin rings

-Step 2: With a small paint brush apply your chalkboard paint.
+With a small paint brush apply your chalkboard paint.
 I started out making perfect circles, but decided instead to follow the natural curve of the slice leaving a border of wood showing through.
 I think it looks a lot better and adds to the organic feel.
 (Plus, trying to paint a perfect circle is too hard!)

-Step 3: Cut a ribbon for each piece that is long enough to fit your napkins when it forms a circle and add a little bit for overlap.
+Cut a ribbon for each piece that is long enough to fit your napkins when it forms a circle and add a little bit for overlap.
 (I found this felt ribbon at Michael’s.)

-Step 4: Flip each slice over and attach the ribbon using a stable gun.
+Flip each slice over and attach the ribbon using a stable gun.

 You will want the ribbon to overlap at least an inch.
 Place it on the back of the slice and use 2 staples on each one to secure it.
 If you don’t have a staple gun, you could use hot glue, but I think a staple will work better with the tugging that is bound to happen when taking the napkin out.

-Tip: To write each name (since it is such a small space) rub a piece of chalk on a rough surface like the sidewalk turning it as you go to create a sharp point.
+To write each name (since it is such a small space) rub a piece of chalk on a rough surface like the sidewalk turning it as you go to create a sharp point.

 And that’s it!
 Such a cute and unique little addition to my fall table!